 Will cash recoup its numbers?
 Probably not – but that doesn’t mean it’s not needed.

-Payment choice is going to help economies, businesses and communities move forward and recover from this unique global pandemic.
+Payment choice is going to help economies, businesses and communities move forward with COVID19 recovery.
 It will therefore be down to businesses to offer a range of payment choice to their customers to keep that balance and to make sure all customers’ needs are satisfied.

 So, we just have one last question to sum up this article… is cash dead?
 The answer is no… no it’s not and it won’t be, not until we have a digital, all-inclusive option that suits every individual.
 Cash is a universal payment and it still has a place in society.

-So, to summarise, as we come out of this crisis and begin to look to the future, we must adapt again to the needs of our customers and offer the choice they demand… especially if we are to recover at a pace from a pandemic that has had a detrimental global economic effect.
+So, to summarise, as we come out of this crisis and begin to look to the future, we must adapt again to the needs of our customers and offer the choice they demand… especially during COVID19 recovery that has had a detrimental global economic effect.